 Oh, and PS?
 No one else had a Baryshnikov poster.
-That alone should have been my first clue I was out of my league.
-But as the semester and the following four years unfolded I not only survived but even flourished.
-However, to say it took time to find my footing would be an understatement.
+That alone should have been the first clue I was out of my league.
+But as the semester and the following four years unfolded, I survived and flourished.
+However, it took time to find my footing.

-When we finally pulled up to the dorm, I was instructed to stay in the car while a swarm of volunteers descended on it.
+When we finally pulled up to the dorm, I was instructed to stay in the car while a swarm of volunteers descended.
 I heard my trunk slam and looked back in disbelief to find the car empty.
-The girl was checking in, her stuff was on its way to her room and I was free to move the car to the upper parking lots.
-That drive to the parking lot was surreal and gave me a glimpse of what was to come.
-I felt untethered by the sudden lightness of the car, the absence not only of the bins and bags, but of the 5’11, 18-year-old they belonged to.
+The girl was checking in; her stuff was going to her room, and I could move the car to the upper parking lots.
+That drive to the parking lot was surreal and gave me a glimpse of what would come.
+I felt untethered by the sudden lightness of the car, the absence of the bins and bags, and the 5’11, 18-year-old they belonged to.

 And then it was time for hugs and goodbyes.

-The semester is well under way now and that warm August day seems a lifetime ago.
+The semester is well underway now, and that warm August day seems like a lifetime ago.
 This time has been one of learning for both of us.
-The girl has learned how to navigate a different kind of class schedule, life with a roommate, a new job, professor’s office hours, campus events and the unexpected sadness of a Friday night when its seems like everyone is at a party you didn’t get invited to.
+The girl has learned how to navigate a different class schedule, life with a roommate, a new job, professor’s office hours, campus events, and the unexpected sadness of a Friday night when it seems like everyone is at a party you didn’t get invited to.

-And even though both the girl and I know that everyone carefully curates their social media presence we find ourselves furtively scanning the pages and feeds of her friends from home.
+And even though both the girl and I know that everyone carefully curates their social media presence, we find ourselves furtively scanning the pages and feeds of her friends from home.
 Do they look like they all have more friends?
 Do they look happier?
 Do they look homesick?
 They seem so busy!
 So happy!
-I contrast a friend’s first campus visit to his daughter after which he announced “isn’t it great to see them so happy in their element?” to my first visit to the girl with began and ended with some tears and more than a few “I just miss you” declarations.
+I contrast a friend’s first campus visit to his daughter, after which he announced, “Isn’t it great to see them so happy in their element?” to my first visit to the girl, which began and ended with some tears and more than a few “I just miss you” declarations.
 Why did it seem so hard?